bitmeal/sks_airspy_ant_community_fw/README.md

 ![BLE OTA DFU using Nordic nRF Connect app](./doc/resources/ble_ota_dfu_app.jpg)

+## Inside the Hardware
+More info about the internal workings of the sensor and another part of the story of this project can be found in [`./doc/HARDWARE_PROTO.md`](./doc/HARDWARE_PROTO.md).

 ## Developing & Debugging
 For development you need the nRF SDK, matching toolchain, the [ANT SDK](https://www.thisisant.com/APIassets/ANTnRFConnectDoc/) (need to register and [become an ANT adopter](https://www.thisisant.com/my-ant/join-adopter) for this).
 Additionally, for the current version of the ANT SDK (*1.3.0*) you need to [patch the SDKs](./ant_sdk_nrf52832.patch) `Kconfig` to allow builds for the nRF52832 SoC.
 You will need to generate your own signing key as well.
 As the images are signed, you will not be able to use the OTA DFU functionality to flash your own build.